-Table 8.3 summarizes archeological site coding for feature types and landforms.
-Sites in upland settings account for the majority of the sample.
-Stone circle and other stone feature sites make up approximately 31% of the sample revealing a discrepancy between the site file data set and results of a sampling survey of BLM coal study areas where stone feature sites were not represented at all (see below).
-As of 5 August 2015, no stone feature sites have been formally tested or mitigated in the GRSU.
+Table 8.3 summarizes archaeological site coding for feature types and landforms.
+Sites in upland settings account for most of the sample.
+Stone circle and other stone feature sites make up approximately 26% of the sample revealing a discrepancy between the site files and results of a sampling survey of BLM coal study areas where stone feature sites were not represented at all (see below).
+As of 31 December 2020, no stone feature sites have been formally tested or mitigated in the GRSU.